barbatus/typescript-compiler/README.md

   extensions: ['ts'],
 }, () => new TsCachingCompiler());
 ````

-Please, check out demo app for more information.
+Please, check out how everything works in the demo app.

 ## Compilers
 ### TsCompiler